Artem3213212/cuda_terminal/readme/readme.txt

 Plugin uses OS shell: Bash (on Unix) or Cmd.exe (Windows).
 Currently no command prompt of shell is shown, and no colors are shown.

-Plugin has several options in .ini file - call menu item Options/ Settings-plugins/ Terminal/ Config.
+Plugin has several options in the .ini file - call menu item Options/ Settings-plugins/ Terminal/ Config.

 Hotkeys in the terminal:
 - arrow down: show last commands (history) menu
 - Esc: close terminal and focus editor
+- Break: interrupt/restart shell process

 License: MIT